 Start: August 2nd

-If you’re accepted, you can secure your spot by paying a £250 deposit.
-For all course fee payments with no additional charges, we accept bank transfers and cheques or cash deposited into any Metro Bank branch.
+If you’re accepted, you can secure your spot by paying a non-refundable £500 deposit.
+For all course fee payments with no additional charges, we accept bank transfers, cheques or cash deposited into any Metro Bank branch.

-Optional additional charges will apply if you wish to pay in installments throughout your course (8%), and for all card payments add 2%.
-We do not accept American Express.
+A 10% fee will apply if you wish to pay in installments throughout your course, and add 5% for all card payments.

 If you have any questions before registering, do get in touch.